hubi95/The-weather-app/README.md

 I used Figma to prototype some of interface elements and then implemented them in css styles.
 For chart I used Chart.js library.

+If you have any problems with data to load on screen, please disable any blockers on your browser, or use private mode if you don't want to disable blockers manualy :)

 ---
 Here is link to my project preview [Link to The weather app](https://weather-app-3a7ac.web.app/) You can read about the API here [OpenWeatherMap API](https://openweathermap.org/api/one-call-api)